 At its final meeting in the spring, the Executive Committee reviews the academic standing of all students and approves the renewal of awards of financial support.
-Approval of continued financial support for all students, whether they work for faculty members or for local museums or teach, will depend not only upon their conscientious conduct of assistantships, but also upon satisfactory progress toward the degree.
+Approval of continued financial support for all students will depend not only upon their professional conduct of assistantships, but also upon satisfactory progress toward the degree.

-"Satisfactory progress" requires the maintenance of at least a 3.3 quality point average (a B+ average).
+Satisfactory progress for all students requires the maintenance of at least a 3.3 quality point average (a B+ average).
 It also requires timely accomplishment of degree requirements.
-For students in the M.A./Ph.D. track, this means the completion of all M.A. degree requirements, including the language exam, before the end of the third semester of enrollment.
-Ph.D. students are also expected to complete the language exam by the third semester of enrollment.
-Continuing financial aid is contingent upon a student's completion of all requirements by this deadline.
+For students in the M.A./Ph.D. track, this means the completion of all M.A. degree requirements including the defense of the thesis, and completion of the language exam, before the end of the third semester of enrollment.
+(In the event that the student encounters difficulty scheduling the defense, he or she should consult the DGS.)
+For Ph.D. students this means completion of the language exam before the end of the third semester of enrollment.
+Continuing financial aid is contingent upon a student's completion of all requirements by these deadlines.
+(See also "Academic Review & Satisfactory Progress," under III C below.)